8

 “Huh?”
 "Ah, right.”

 They extended their hands a little as they were told.
 He knocked on the back of their hands, sending a message that likely contained the same content to their minicells.
-Diode clicked her tongue, but it was too late.
+Diode clicked her tongue, but she was too late.

-“I was sent to deliver this message in person.
+“I was dispatched to deliver this message in person.
 Just now, you have received a code to erase the access lock on your pillar boat.
 Do not forget the conditions and do your best from now on.
 His Excellency, the Clan Chief, looks forward to the next Bow Awow.”
 Dishcrash bowed sharply and left.

 “Ahh...
 Wha?”